The Apprentice (British TV series) series 2

 The second series of British reality television series The Apprentice (UK) was broadcast in the UK on BBC Two, from 22 February to 10 May 2006.
-Following the success of the previous series, the BBC commissioned additional episodes of the programme, along with ordering the creation of a new companion discussion programme titled The Apprentice: You're Fired!, which was aimed at being aired on BBC Three alongside the main programme's broadcast schedule.
+Following the success of the previous series, the BBC commissioned additional episodes of the programme, along with ordering the creation of a new companion discussion programme titled The Apprentice: You're Fired!, which aired on BBC Three alongside the main programme's broadcast schedule.
 A special titled "Tim in the Firing Line", focusing on Tim Campbell's life after winning the first series, aired on 19 February 2006 and preceded this series' premiere.
-Alongside the standard twelve episodes of the series, it is the only series to not feature any specials being aired alongside its broadcast.
+Alongside the standard twelve episodes of the series, it is the only series to not feature any specials being aired during its broadcast run.

-Fourteen candidates took part in the second series, with Michelle Dewberry becoming the overall winner.
+Fourteen candidates took part in the second series, with Michelle Dewberry winning the competition.
 Excluding the special, the series averaged around 4.43 million viewers during its broadcast.
 A year after it had concluded, a candidate later raised a complaint against the BBC for their portrayal in the second series, which was refuted due to contradicting evidence from the broadcaster and production staff.